 fbpx

 If you suffer from chronic pain, chances are you’ve considered any available option to help ease the discomfort you live with every day, including opioids.
 Opioids such as OxyContin are often prescribed as short-term solutions for postoperative pain, but their highly addictive nature makes them unsuitable for treating long-term pain.
-Nonetheless, many people do rely on opioids for chronic pain—a dangerous decision that can lead to tragic consequences.
-Alternatives such as ketamine for chronic pain can provide relief without any negative outcomes.
+Nonetheless, many people rely on opioids for chronic pain—a dangerous decision that can lead to tragic consequences.
+Alternatives such as ketamine therapy for chronic pain, along with lifestyle changes, can provide relief without any negative outcomes.

 Opioids for Pain

 Opioids are typically prescribed for acute pain, such as an injury, infection, or surgery.
-They are very effective at relieving pain, but they come with serious risks such as addiction and possible overdose.
+They are very effective at relieving pain, but they come with serious risks, such as addiction and possible overdose.
 Because your body develops a tolerance for opioids the more you use them, continued usage will lead to higher and higher doses—and an increased degree of danger.
-In fact, in recent years, opioid addiction has become a national crisis, with nearly 645,000 Americans dying of an overdose between 1999 and 2021.
+In fact, in recent years, opioid addiction has become a national crisis, with nearly 82,000 Americans dying of an opioid overdose between 1999 and 2022.

 Luckily, pain, whether it be acute or chronic, can be treated without opioids.
 For acute pain, options include over-the-counter pain relievers such as aspirin or ibuprofen, acupuncture or massage, the application of heat or ice, or other forms of treatment.
 The body has an amazing capacity to heal itself and acute pain will often go away quickly.
 For chronic pain, these treatments can also prove effective, but other options may be better to ensure long-term results.